 At Bross & Frankel, we know exactly what proof the law requires and how to best present that proof so that you will be awarded Social Security disability benefits.
 We review all of the complicated paperwork in your case and are with you every step of the way.
 We will work with you to process all aspects of your case in a diligent, professional manner.
 After representing thousands of satisfied clients, we have also learned that simply having an advocate — particularly a lawyer with a track record of success — helped to ease their anxiety about the process.

 Here are some examples of things that we often do for our clients in Social Security cases:

-* research all legal issues which may effect and impact upon your particular claim;
+- Research all legal issues which may affect and impact upon your particular claim;